 As far as he could, he robbed Vincent.
 Did I ever tell you the true story of the 20th Maine at Gettysburg?

 It is clear that in one of these accounts Spear found himself "unable to tell the truth."
-What is not clear is his reasons for changing his story.
+What is not clear is his reasons for changing his story.3

 Spear's "True story of the 20th Maine at Gettysburg" also changed over the years.
-Yet strangely, unlike Prince's account, Spear did not emphasize Melcher's
+Yet strangely, and despite a common modern misconception, started undoubtedly

 actions until after 1905, and even then the description is so vague he may not have been referring to Melcher at all.

 In a wartime letter to the editor of a Portland paper that was saved in John Chamberlain's diary Spear would state,

 The Twentieth Maine at Gettysburg (newspaper clipping attributed to Spear)